Power News We love to talk!

 Suzlon plans to introduce its new S128 machine—a 2.6-megawatt turbine with rotor diameter of 128 metres (420 feet) and a tower height of 120 metres to 140 metres for low wind sites— in the 12 months beginning in April 2018, Tanti said.

-- Solar power capacity addition outstrips wind in Q1 Read more
+- Solar power capacity to be increased Read more